julianburr/github-actions/README.md

 # github-actions

 Personal collection of github actions to use across projects.
+The idea is to have a single repo for all common actions, rather than having to have individual repos for each of them.

+## How to use actions from this repo

 ```yml
 ##